dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Future Considerations

 ### Advanced lifetime annotations
-The lifetime annotations in this proosal are limited in that they allow developers to change the default escape / don't escape behavior of values.
+The lifetime annotations in this proposal are limited in that they allow developers to change the default escape / don't escape behavior of values.
 This does add powerful flexibility to our model but it does not radically change the set of relationships that can be expressed.
 At the core the C# model is still effectively binary: can a value be returned or not?

 That allows limited lifetime relationships to be understood.
 For example a value that can't be returned from a method has a smaller lifetime than one that can be returned from a method.
 There is no way to describe the lifetime relationship between values that can be returned from a method though.
 Specifically there is no way to say that one value has a larger lifetime than the other once it's established both can be returned from a method.
 The next step in our lifetime evolution would be allowing such relationships to be described.

 Other methods such as Rust allow this type of relationship to be expressed and hence can implement handle more complex `scoped` style operations.
-Our language could similarly benifit if such a feature were included.
-At the moment there is no movitating pressure to do this but if there is in the future our `scoped` model could be expanded to inclued it in a fairly straight forward fashion.
+Our language could similarly benefit if such a feature were included.
+At the moment there is no motivating pressure to do this but if there is in the future our `scoped` model could be expanded to included it in a fairly straight forward fashion.

 Every `scoped` could be assigned a named lifetime by adding a generic style argument to the syntax.
 For example `scoped<'a>` is a value that has lifetime `'a`.
 Constraints like `where` could then be used to describe the relationships between these lifetimes.